Scarpetta and D.O.C.G. are dynamic yet approachable restaurants that I hope our guests enjoy.

 After an extensive tour of Italy where he worked with some of the country’s most celebrated chefs and reconnected with his mother’s relatives in Beneveto, Scott Conant returned to the States with a menu that seamlessly fused the classic dishes of his childhood with his own interpretations of Italian cuisine.
 In September 2002, he opened L’Impero in Tudor City.
 Within weeks, the restaurant received a rave three-star review from The New York Times.
 Conant’s signature pastas appeared on the cover of Food & Wine in 2003, and the magazine went on to name Conant one of America’s “Best New Chefs” in 2004.
 L’Impero received top honors from the James Beard Foundation in 2003, including “Best New Restaurant” and “Outstanding Restaurant Design.”
 In October 2003, Conant was featured on the cover of Gourmet for its “Chefs Rock” issue, and in March 2004, Gourmet editor Ruth Reichl named L’Impero one of her favorite New York restaurants.

-Following the success of L’Impero, Conant opened Alto, a sophisticated Northern Italian restaurant in midtown Manhattan.
-Conant left L’Impero and Alto to bring his experience and learning to Scarpetta – a restaurant that is uniquely his own creation.
+Following the success of L'Impero, Conant opened Alto, an elegant Italian restaurant in midtown Manhattan.
+Always looking to raise the bar, Conant eventually moved on to bring his own vision of sophisticated, savory Italian cooking to life with Scarpetta, which he now operates in Las Vegas, Miami and Los Angeles.
 Scarpetta received adoring three-star reviews from The New York Times and New York Magazine in July 2008, and both publications selected Scarpetta as one of the top 10 new restaurants of the year.
 Scarpetta was named one of the “Best New Restaurants in America” by Esquire magazine in November 2008, and received an “Award of Ultimate Distinction” from Wine Enthusiast and a three-star rating from Forbes.
 Scarpetta also received a nomination for “Best New Restaurant” from the James Beard Foundation in 2009, and was selected “Best Italian Restaurant” by Time Out New York readers.